oroinc/documentation/user/back-office/reports-segments/reports/custom-reports.rst

   For example, you want a report that shows the number of opportunities with each of the statuses **Open**, **Closed Won** and **Closed Lost**.
 Then, you can create a report with target entity **Opportunity**.
 For the opportunity's columns, add **Status** and **Id**.
 For the **Id** field, specify the **Count** function.

   .. image:: /user/img/reports/custom_reports_3.png
+     :alt: Create a report for the opportunity entity with the status and ID columns

   As the result, the system takes the first of the statuses and counts how many Ids are listed under it, and the same for other statuses.

   .. image:: /user/img/reports/custom_reports_4.png
+     :alt: The opportunity report output provided that the Count function was selected for the ID column

   There are some field-specific functions (e.g. **Won Count** that shows the number of won opportunities) for the opportunity's **Status** field.
 The most common functions are the following: